VI. Fees and Registration

 Application for In-Absentia Status

-To apply for this program, complete the In-Absentia form, obtain the signatures of your faculty advisor and your Department’s Graduate Represen¬tative or Graduate Coordinator, and return the form to The Division of Graduate Studies.
-An application to register in this status must be submitted at least one month prior to the first day of the quar¬ter for which you are requesting this status.
+To apply for this program, students should complete the In-Absentia form, obtain the signatures of their faculty advisor and the Department’s Faculty or Staff Graduate Representative, and return the form to The Division of Graduate Studies.
+An application to register in this status must be submitted by the published deadline in the academic calendar.

 Registering for Classes

-Students register for classes online using the campus’ Academic Information system (AIS) and should consult with their advisor and department Graduate Staff for advising and assistance with AIS.
+Students register for classes online by using MyUCSC and should consult with their advisor and department Graduate Staff for advising and assistance.

 Intercampus Exchange

 The purpose of the Intercampus Exchange Program for Graduate Students is to provide access during fall, winter, or spring quarter to courses at another University of California campus not ordinarily available at UCSC.
-Approvals are required from the Department Chairs and the Graduate Deans on both campuses—there is no guarantee that the host campus will approve the student’s request.
-Additionally, you may take courses on more than one campus of the University during the same quarter.
+Approvals are required from the Department Chairs and the Graduate Deans on both campuses.
+Additionally, students may take courses on more than one campus of the University during the same quarter.

-To participate in the program you must first obtain approval from your faculty adviser, the Dean of the Graduate Division at Santa Cruz, the department chairperson of the host campus, and the Dean of the Graduate Division on the host campus.
+To participate in the program, students must first obtain approval from their faculty advisor, the Dean of the Graduate Division at Santa Cruz, the department chairperson of the host campus, and the Dean of the Graduate Division on the host campus.
 Application forms are available at the Graduate Division web page and should be submitted six weeks prior to the beginning of the quarter for which exchange is requested.
-As the exchange is valid for only one quarter at a time, a new application form must be submitted for each term you wish to participate.
+Paperwork submitted less than six weeks prior to the beginning of the quarter or once the quarter has begun may result in administrative delays affecting access to class material and/or the host campus.
+As the exchange is valid for only one quarter at a time, a new application form must be submitted for each term a student wishes to participate.

-If you enroll the Spring Semester at UC Berkeley, you must file an application and pay registration fees both Winter and Spring quarters at UCSC.
+If a student enrolls in the spring Semester at UC Berkeley or UC Merced, they must file an application and pay registration fees for both Winter and Spring quarters at UCSC.

-Ideal candidates for Intercampus Exchange are highly qualified master’s or doctoral students who wish to work on a third or fourth field, enroll in specialized language courses, or conduct specialized research at another UC campus.
+Ideal candidates for Intercampus Exchange are highly qualified master’s or doctoral students who wish to work in multiple fields of study, enroll in specialized language courses, or conduct specialized research at another UC campus.
 Applications should be carefully reviewed to ensure that only students who excel at UCSC are visiting other UC campuses.
 Students who do not perform well as an Intercampus visitor may diminish the chances of other UCSC students in subsequent years.
 Intercampus Exchange is not to be used as a back door for admission to another UC school; students who have previously been denied admission to another UC may have difficulty securing approval for an Intercampus application to visit that campus.
 If students are interested in changing UC campuses, they need to submit an application for admission to that campus.

 Departments should screen Intercampus Exchange applications from their own students and potential visitors from other campuses carefully: